Maple4whom/ILS-Lateral-Beam-Guidance/phase1_constrained_control_improvements.md

 # Where to pick up next time
 1. look into suspicious plots - investigate where proper feedback should go - Dec 28, 2025
+    Update: Investigated the behavior - unresolved --> will continue - Dec 28/29, 2025